BrentNoorda/toy-piano/SLIDES/mdgadvice.md

 In short, we need visual cues.
 We need animations.

+If you can get animations working alongside latency compensation, even better.

 I wrote about my own struggle with this in [animating fade-ins for the chat window](chatanimation.md), but for a simple example of why this is needed, look at your own [leaderboard example](http://meteor.com/examples/leaderboard) and watch the video starting around 20 seconds in.
 The user on the right is voting, and because of some yellow background and their own actions has a clue what's going on, but the poor user on the left, representing "any player in the world" is just seeing stateless magic, and that's a poor experience (and can even be a wrong experience if that users is click on a name as it's magically moving around and so maybe clicks on the wrong name).

 # 2) how the heck is scaling going to work?